 It can be difficult to deny that the CMMI / SPICE-based process improvement has lost much popularity.
 Much was promised, little delivered.
 This becomes clear when you look at the old SEI CMMI presentations.
-In the “Management Summaries” General Motors is presented as a successful “early adopter” of CMMI.
-According to the SEI, quality and efficiency of processes through the use of CMMI standards should have improved considerably.
+In the “Management Summaries,” General Motors is presented as a successful “early adopter” of CMMI.
+According to the SEI, quality, and efficiency of processes through the use of CMMI standards should have improved considerably.
 Given the dramatic bankruptcy of the automobile manufacturer, this portrayal looks unbelievable today.
-Since General Motors is not the only company that found themselves in some considerable difficulty during the financial crisis in spite of process improvement measures, process consultants lost one of the most important sales arguments for the use of CMMI / SPICE standards: prestigious reference examples.
+Since General Motors is not the only company that found themselves in some considerable difficulty during the financial crisis despite process improvement measures, process consultants lost one of the most important sales arguments for the use of CMMI / SPICE standards: prestigious reference examples.

 Instead, increasingly agile principles are needed.
-In place of a continuous process design a simple approach based on a few core ideas is preferred.
-This change in attitude can be explained not only with long-term consequences of the financial crisis.
+In place of continuous process design, a simple approach based on a few core ideas is preferred.
+This change in attitude can be explained not only with the long-term consequences of the financial crisis.
 Rather, CMMI / SPICE process consultants have at least partial responsibility for the demise of their business model.
-At SPICE Days 2010 when I asked Tom DeMarco how he sees the future of CMMI, he said without hesitation: “That’s the end of it.”
-Among other things this was due to some process consultants acting with insufferable arrogance that eventually led to widespread disillusionment.
+At SPICE Days 2010, when I asked Tom DeMarco how he sees the future of CMMI, he said without hesitation: “That’s the end of it.”
+Among other things, this was due to some process consultants acting with insufferable arrogance that eventually led to widespread disillusionment.
 At least, that is the impression articulated by the participants of the panel discussion, who included C + + creator Bjarne Stroustrup as well as Tom DeMarco.
 This criticism holds a lot of truth.
 Despite their often superior expertise and experience, consultants have various distinct competencies.
-At the same time they are expected to relate confidently as change agents in an organisation’s position and defend it.
+At the same time, they are expected to relate confidently as change agents in an organization’s position and defend it.
 This is after all not always good, and every failure is passed on as damage.

 The dilemma of competence is tricky.
-A quick look at the consulting market illustrates the fact that few consultants in all process areas – from quality assurance to project management, configuration management and software architecture – can really demonstrate their own, hands-on experience .
-In Germany there are just a handful of such experts.
+A quick look at the consulting market illustrates the fact that few consultants in all process areas – from quality assurance to project management, configuration management, and software architecture – can really demonstrate their own, hands-on experience.
+In Germany, there are just a handful of such experts.
 At the same time consulting businesses live on a human scale effect: They need to add more and more employees.
-The natural resource shortages must inevitably lead to shortages in the quality of daily business consulting.
+Natural resource shortages must inevitably lead to shortages in the quality of daily business consulting.

 Pssst!
 CMMI is alive!

-In my view it would be wrong to claim that CMMI (or SPICE, the European sister) has reached the end.
-CMMI is an extremely useful collection of practical experience in the software industry, which can be used to systematically evaluate the quality of development organisations.
-The SPICE standard goes one step further: It proposes process reference models, which provide fairly clear guidance for the design of high-quality development processes.
+In my view, it would be wrong to claim that CMMI (or SPICE, the European sister) has reached the end.
+CMMI is an extremely useful collection of practical experience in the software industry, which can be used to evaluate the quality of development organizations systematically.
+The SPICE standard goes one step further: It proposes process reference models, which provide reasonably clear guidance for the design of high-quality development processes.

 Not far from the tree: Products and Projects